OliPelz/fastq_extractor_proof_of_principle/README.md

 # fastq_extractor_proof_of_principle
 this repo tries to optimize some Perl scripts which are part of the CRISPRAnalyzer R shiny package and which are too slow for production use in web applications.
-The original code's benchmark is as follow (please note: script not included here)
+The original code's benchmark is as follow (please note: PERL script not included here)

 PERL
 ```